 - Tell your nurse before you leave your room or the floor.

-- Follow the treatment plan.
-Tell your doctor or nurse of any concerns you have about your care so adjustments can be made.
-If you choose not to follow your doctor’s instructions, you are responsible for the outcome.
+- If you choose not to follow your care instructions, you will be responsible for the outcome.

-- Pay your medical bills in a timely manner.
-If you have questions or concerns, you may talk with a financial assistance counselor.
+- Pay your bills in a timely manner.

 Complaints or Concerns